 The Workplace and Wellness Health Promotion program is offered at Centennial College's Pickering Learning Site, which provides an intimate learning environment.
-The curriculum of this offering, however, is identical to the Workplace and Wellness Health Promotion program offered at Centennial College's Morningside Campus.
+The curriculum of this graduate certificate program, however, is identical to the Workplace and Wellness Health Promotion program offered at Centennial College's Morningside Campus.

-The undertaking, which falls under the umbrella of the School of Community and Health Studies, is one of the first post-graduate offerings of its kind in Canada.
-Because of this, the program is respected nationally and internationally, and is recognized by leading employers.
+This college health program, which falls under the umbrella of the School of Community and Health Studies, is one of the first post-graduate offerings of its kind in Canada.
+Because of this, the program is respected nationally and internationally and is recognized by leading employers.

 With your skills and knowledge in program design and management, psychosocial and physical health issues, mental health management, program planning and health promotion theory, you will bring a holistic and interprofessional approach to the field.

 Note: For the Morningside Campus Workplace Wellness and Health Promotion program, please see Program 1213 for more information.